 Being sure that a client is fully independent with his or her exercise routine is a crucial function of physical therapy, whether it is rendered in a clinic or a home-based setting.
 When clients taper off from their prescribed activities too soon, they may see a return of their symptoms, which they may attribute to PT not being successful; or worse, if they are in the senior/geriatric population, they may begin to regress in their functional status, and lose independence at home.
 As all physical therapists know, the solution to this predicament is to provide a HEP handout that illustrates which exercises are to be performed, how often, and at what intensity.

-BPM Rx, Inc. is a web-based exercise prescription software company that has aligned itself with Ankota to provide home health agencies with a mobile platform for physical therapists to issue exercise handouts to their clientele.
+BPM Rx, Inc. is a web-based exercise prescription software company that provides therapists a mobile platform to issue exercise handouts to their clientele.
 Therapists can select from hundreds of exercises appropriate for geriatric patients, orthopedic injuries, balance skills, and surgical rehab.
 There is even a category of movements specific to activities of daily living (ADL) for occupational therapists.

 What’s unique about this software program is that it can be accessed from any computer or tablet device that has Internet access.
 That means that the therapist can browse through the exercise library while on-site with the client, and choose which exercises are most appropriate, then email a PDF to them, or print off a paper copy, once there is access to a printer.
 In addition, rather than utilizing pre-written instructions, the therapists get to write in personalized instructions and reminders, unique to each client.